 On this page, you will learn about the differences between inpatient and outpatient therapy, explore the pros and cons of each, and figure out which path is the best fit for you.

-It provides a break from unstable home environments or overwhelming pressures, giving teen moms space to heal without worrying about diapers,
+It provides a break from unstable home environments or overwhelming pressures, giving teen moms space to heal without worrying about diapers, school deadlines, or emotional triggers.
+But it also means temporary separation from your baby unless you’re in a specialized mother-and-baby program.

 Inpatient treatment can be particularly beneficial if you’re struggling with severe mental health difficulties, which you can be extra vulnerable to as a teen mom.
-Research shows that pregnancy plays a role in increasing suicidal thoughts among adolescents.
+Research shows that pregnancy plays a role in increasing suicidal thoughts among adolescents.2

-: If you’re dealing with suicidal thoughts, self-harm, panic attacks, trauma flashbacks, or overwhelming depression, it’s incredibly hard to manage all that on your own.
+Safety and Stability: If you’re dealing with suicidal thoughts, self-harm, panic attacks, trauma flashbacks, or overwhelming depression, it’s incredibly hard to manage all that on your own.

 However, it doesn’t come without a cost.
 Some cons of inpatient care include:

-: Unless you’re placed in a mother-baby residential facility (which can be hard to find and access), you’ll be apart from your child for the duration of treatment.
+Separation From Your Baby: Unless you’re placed in a mother-baby residential facility (which can be hard to find and access), you’ll be apart from your child for the duration of treatment.

 While these cons can seem scary, they can often be a small price to pay if you’re struggling with your mental health day in and day out.
 A few weeks at a treatment center can often save you a lifetime of trying to manage severe mental health difficulties.